aws-solutions-library-samples/guidance-for-automated-setup-of-aws-transform-for-vmware/README.md

     - Set up the necessary IAM policies for AWS Transform for both groups
     - Create an Admin user using lambda functions in Identity Center based on a provided email

-**>Note : The script uses the deployed Lambda functions to add the provided email as an Admin in the created AWS Transform Admin group in AWS IAM Identity Center.
-Subsequent admins and users can be added through the console following best practice.**
+>Note : The script uses the deployed Lambda functions to add the provided email account as an Admin in the created AWS Transform Admin group in AWS IAM Identity Center.
+Subsequent admins and users can be added via the AWS console following best practices.

 ## Deployment Validation

 * Open CloudFormation console and verify the status of the stacks
 <p align="center">